decentralizedsecurity/nucypher-telegram-bot/README.md

 - Refresh (:arrows_counterclockwise:): This button let you refresh the information.
 The refresh is performed by editing the message so you wont see a notification or a new message, just an animation showing that the information has been refreshed.

 - Following (:white_check_mark:): This button will show you information about the scheduled notifications and let you change the settings.
-If Following is enables you will see two additional button:
+If Following is enabled you will see two additional button:

 - Green light notifications (:ok_hand:): This controls how to notify when the node is performing properly